Projecting the Pirates opening day line-up - Mash Viral

-What does the setup of the opening day of the Pirates look like?
+BRADENTON, Fla. – What is the position of the opening day of the Pirates?

 No seriously.
 I’m asking.
 What will it look like?